 Spend the Day at Irvine Regional Park

 It’s a local favorite and it’s open for business.
-The OC Zoo will remain closed, but the Irvine Park Railroad, hiking trails, and Wheel Fun Rentals are open.
+The OC Zoo, the Irvine Park Railroad, hiking trails, and Wheel Fun Rentals are open.
 Rent a paddle boat and take a cruise on the lake, explore a park trail or take a stroll on the paved path around the park, and take a ride on the 1/3 scale train.
 Spend the day making memories with the family and relaxing in the shade of heritage Oak and Sycamore trees.
 Read more about Irvine Regional Park.